ElizavetaRazumenko/eCommerce-Application/README.md

 5. Start the project on the developer server `npm start`.

-## The eCommerce-Application project is based on Create React App (CRA) using the following key technologies:
+## The eCommerce-Application project is based on [Create React App](https://github.com/facebook/create-react-app) using the following key technologies:

 - React: A library for creating interfaces.
 - React Router: Controls routing in the application.